jrenaud90/TidalPy/Documentation/stellar_x/luminosity.md

 ### Power Law

 A single power law with a caller-set prefactor and exponent.
 Use it to reproduce a paper that adopted one, or to isolate the effect of the mass-luminosity slope by varying $p$ directly.
-The defaults reproduce the classic $L \propto M^{3.5}$ scaling for solar-type stars.
+The defaults reproduce the textbook $L \propto M^{3.5}$ scaling for solar-type stars.

 ### Behavior at the Limits